 Working with Query Notifications

-Query notifications are a new feature available in SQL Server 2005 and SQL Native Client.
-Built upon the Service Broker infrastructure introduced in SQL Server 2005, query notifications allow applications to be notified when data has changed.
+Query notifications were introduced in SQL Server 2005 (9.x) and SQL Server Native Client.
+Built upon the Service Broker infrastructure introduced in SQL Server 2005 (9.x), query notifications allow applications to be notified when data has changed.
 This feature is particularly useful for applications that provide a cache of information from a database, such as a Web application, and need to be notified when the source data is changed.

 Query notifications allow you to request notification within a specified time-out period when the underlying data of a query changes.
 The request for notification specifies the notification options, which include the service name, message text, and time-out value to the server.
 Notifications are delivered through a Service Broker queue that applications may poll for available notifications.

 The syntax of the query notifications options string is:

 Notification subscriptions outlive the process that initiates them, as an application may create a notification subscription and then terminate.
 The subscription remains valid, and the notification will occur if the data changes within the time-out period specified when the subscription was created.
 A notification is identified by the query executed, the notification options, and the message text, and may be cancelled by setting its time-out value to zero.